John Turner: 1984 federal election

 During the televised leaders' debate, Turner attacked Mulroney over the patronage machine that the latter had allegedly set up in anticipation of victory, comparing it to the Union Nationale governments of Quebec.
 Mulroney responded by pointing to the raft of patronage appointments made on the advice of Trudeau and Turner.
 Turner had the right to advise Sauvé to cancel Trudeau's appointments—advice that she was bound to follow by convention—but failed to do so and added to his own.
 Mulroney demanded that Turner apologize to the country for what he called "these horrible appointments."
 Turner claimed that "I had no option" except to let them stand.
 Mulroney responded, "You had an option, sir – to say 'no' – and you chose to say 'yes' to the old attitudes and the old stories of the Liberal Party."
 He highlighted the Liberals' long record in government and resulting patronage appointments.
-Many observers believed that Mulroney clinched the election at this point, as it made Turner look weak and indecisive.
-Analysts agreed he was "done in by television."

 Turner discovered late in the campaign that the Liberals' electoral hopes were poor in their traditional stronghold of Quebec.
 The party had heretofore relied on Trudeau's appeal, patronage, and traditional dislike of the Progressive Conservatives for victory in recent previous elections.
 Turner had surrounded himself with Trudeau's factional opponents and Trudeau himself did not endorse Turner.
 In a last-minute turnaround, Turner rehired much of Trudeau's staff during the final weeks, but this had little effect.
 Quebec's disaffection with the federal Liberals regarding patriation in 1982 further contributed to their defeat.
 Mulroney, a native Quebecker, was able to harness that discontent to the Progressive Conservatives' advantage by promising a new constitutional agreement.

 On September 4, the Liberals were swept from power in a Tory landslide.
 The Liberals were cut down to 40 seats, the fewest in the party's history until 2011, against 211 for the Progressive Conservatives.
 The Liberals fell to 17 seats in Quebec, all but four in and around Montreal.
 Eleven members of Turner's cabinet were defeated.
 It was the worst defeat the Liberals experienced in a federal election since 1958.

 Turner stepped down as prime minister on September 17.
 The election having been called just over a week after his being sworn in, Turner held the office of prime minister for two months and seventeen days, the second-shortest stint in Canadian history, ahead of only Sir Charles Tupper, who took office after dissolution of parliament.
-Turner, along with Tupper and later Kim Campbell, were the only PMs who never faced a parliament or implemented any legislative initiative.
+Turner, along with Tupper and later Mulroney's successor, Kim Campbell, were the only PMs who never faced a parliament or implemented any legislative initiative.